Streptococcus zooepidemicus: Metabolism

 The by-products of S. zooepidemicus fermentation is hyaluronic and lactic acid.
 The fermentation process is regulated by the production of hyaluronic acid.
 When high concentrations of the hyaluronic acid by-product are present, it will inhibit the production of more fermentation product.
 However, this fermentation process consumes high amounts of energy due to a number of factors.
 These factors include hyaluronic acid being severely limited, strong competition between hyaluronic synthesis and cell growth, and lactic acid being the main by-product of fermentation; which also will inhibit the overall fermentation process.
 Since hyaluronic acid is important for the virulence of S. zooepidemicus, as well as a valuable commercial production, hyaluronic acid production is constantly trying to be increased in industry and within the organism.

 Commercial uses for hyaluronic acid include an ingredient in cosmetics, skin filler for anti-aging and lip injections, in viscosurgery, and a lubricating substance in arthritic joints.

 Virulence

 Pathogenic gram positive bacteria species express cell-wall associated proteins that interact in various ways with the extracellular environment.
 These are made in order to benefit the organism for survival, as well as to help with establishing infection.
 Attachment to the epithelium cell surfaces is a critical step in the establishment of infection, and starting colonization.
-Overall, S. zooepidemicus is known to be more pathogenic then the S. equi species.
+Overall, S. zooepidemicus is known to be more pathogenic than the S. equi species.